tyronferrer/EDM-Portfolio-Tyron-G.-Ferrer/FINAL LAB TASK 1/README.md

 ![sample Output](images/TASK5.PNG)

 ### EER Diagram
-This diagram shows a visual representation of the relationships among the tables in your model.
+This diagram shows a visual representation of the relationships among the tables.
 ![sample Output](images/ERD.PNG)